Sabuin/3020_FINAL_PROJECT_2025/README.md

   - [ ] Add support for string printing
     - [ ] Change the print case in select instructions
     - [ ] Option 1: implement print_str in the runtime.c
     - [ ] Option 2:  print strings by repeatedly printing ascii codes of the characters of the string (using print_int)
+  - [ ] Typechecker
 - [ ] Prim: concat
     - [ ] Allocate a new string that can hold the concatenation of both strings.
     - [ ] Copy characters from the two strings.
     - [ ] Implement this in select-instructions.

 - [ ] Floating point numbers
+  - [ ] Typechecker

 - [ ] Optimizations

+## QUESTIONS FOR OFFICE HOURS
+- [ ] We are adding floats.
+We changed python_parser.py, eval_x86.py (added classes).
+    - x86 parser is not liking floats.
+Our output when we run is --> line 96 in parser "invalid literal for int"